 Although the majority of training opportunities for chartered accountants are in public practice, more and more employers are offering training contracts for chartered status.

-International accounting organisations or smaller accountancy firms, known as small and medium practices (SMPs) - providing a variety of accounting and business services to clients.
+- Public practice: international accounting organisations or smaller accountancy firms, known as small and medium practices (SMPs) - providing a variety of accounting and business services to clients.

-Major commercial companies, such as those in the manufacturing, retail and telecoms industries.
+- Industry and commerce: major commercial companies, such as those in the manufacturing, retail and telecoms industries.

-Local and central government, educational institutions, charities and not-for-profit organisations.
+- Public sector: local and central government, educational institutions, charities and not-for-profit organisations.
 Historically, the public sector has not been a big recruiter/trainer of chartered accountants, but this has increased in recent years.

-Become an AAT Accountant (MAAT)
+Become an AAT full member (MAAT)